 Move a window by grabbing it anywhere while holding the Alt key, and then dragging with the left mouse button; resize a window by grabbing it anywhere while holding the Alt key, and then dragging with the right mouse button; move a maximised window between monitors by Alt-dragging; push a window to the background by middle-clicking on its title bar.

 If you only want the scrolling functionality of TaekWindow use AlwaysMouseWheel.

 Freeware – Windows Shell enhancements

-Shell enhancements are add ons to the OS that are always available.
-Prior to Windows 7 adding favourities to the Open/Save dialog box I used some shell enhancements, Direct Folders allowed favourtite folders by double clicking white space in those dialogs & DM2 added a toolbar icon for bookmarked folders.
+Shell enhancements are add-ons to the OS that are always available.
+Prior to Windows 7 adding favourites to the Open/Save dialog box I used some shell enhancements, Direct Folders allowed favourite folders by double-clicking white space in those dialogs & DM2 added a toolbar icon for bookmarked folders.

 There are some still some useful ones.

 |Google Drive Shell Extension|| I moved to Google Drive when my Dropbox filled up and have never looked back.
 Having Google drive integrate into explorer is so convenient!

 Tips to maximise your google drive space: